-In addition to college-wide admissions requirements, students must participate in a personal interview with the Associate Vice President of Academic Affairs.
+In addition to college-wide admissions requirements, students must participate in a personal interview with a representative of Academic Affairs.

 Due to the nature of this degree, the vast majority of students are already employed when they are accepted into the program.
 In many fields, a degree is required for advancement in that field and the Technical Studies degree affords students that opportunity.